wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/AnalyzeImage.md

 A collection of content tags forms the foundation for an image “description” displayed as human readable language in complete sentences.
 More than one description will be generated for each image ordered by their confidence score.
 All descriptions are in English.

 ###Categorizing images
 In addition to tagging and descriptions, Computer Vision API continues returning the taxonomy-based categories defined in our previous version.
 These categories are organized as a taxonomy with parent/child hereditary hierarchies.
-All categories are in English, and you can find the full taxonomy [here](https://www.projectoxford.ai/images/bright/vision/examples/86categories.txt).
+All categories are in English.

 ###Recognizing domain-specific content: Celebrities model
 A new domain-specific model has been added to Computer Vision API, in this case a model that recognizes celebrities in your images.
 It can be implemented as a stand-alone method or in combination with the top-level image categorization.